Indian Institute of Information Technology, Allahabad: Jhalwa

-There are accommodation facilities for faculty members, staff and students, with separate boys', girls' and visitors' hostels.
+There are accommodation facilities for faculty members, staff and students, with separate hostels for men, women, and visitors.

 In 2019, Murli Manohar Joshi inaugurated the open stage and the clock tower, which were dedicated to him and titled Murli Manohar Muktangan, as he was the one who envisioned a IIIT in Allahabad as the HRD Minister.

-The campus ring road was named as Late Ramegowda Ring Road after the former AICTE chairman who headed the Central Government panel which came up with the idea of setting up IIITs.
-Main Gate-2 of the institute was dedicated to MGK Menon who played a key role in setting up of IIIT-A, as chairman of the Board of Governors; and Gate-1 was named after AR Verma who also contributed greatly in the foundation of the institute.
+The campus ring road was named as Late Ramegowda Ring Road after the former All India Council for Technical Education (AICTE) chairman who headed the Central Government panel which came up with the idea of setting up IIITs.
+Main Gate-2 of the institute was dedicated to M. G. K. Menon who played a key role in setting up of IIIT-A, as chairman of the Board of Governors; and Gate-1 was named after AR Verma who also contributed greatly in the foundation of the institute.

-NSC and Naini
+Nehru Science Complex and Naini

-In 2000, before the construction of the Jhalwa campus, 10 rooms located on the ground floor of the Nehru Science Complex in Allahabad University were given to IIIT-A following a Memorandum of Understanding (MOU) between the two institutes.
+In 2000, before the construction of the Jhalwa campus, ten rooms located on the ground floor of the Nehru Science Complex in Allahabad University were given to IIIT-A following a memorandum of understanding (MOU) between the two institutes.
 At NSC, IIIT-A had five laboratories, eight computer labs, five lecture halls, and a library; which they vacated in 2011.

 The first-year students used to be housed in a hostel situated in Naini Industrial Area (19 km away from the main campus), which had a regular bus service to Jhalwa, and from there to NSC.
 In 2011, after the institute's bus ran over and killed a freshman, students demanded immediate shifting of the inmates from Naini to Jhalwa, with provision of proper facilities including an ambulance (which the Naini hostel lacked), in addition to compensation for the deceased's family, and director M. D. Tiwari's resignation.